tmobile/magentaA11y/how-to-test.md

 Manual testing is not difficult or time consuming once a team understands keyboard interactions.

-## 1. Test with the keyboard ONLY
+## <step-number>1</step-number> Test with the keyboard only
-{: .step }
+{: .divider }

-It is crucial to **test with the keyboard first**, without the screenreader activated.
+It is crucial to **test with only the keyboard first**, without the screen reader activated.

-### Why keyboard is so important
+### Why keyboard testing is so important

 - Keyboard accessibility is **prerequisite** to screen reader accessibility.
-(If it doesn't work here, it won't work with a screen reader).
+  - If it doesn't work with only the keyboard, it won't work with a screen reader.
-- Screenreader applications will sometimes cover missing functionality that the sighted keyboard user won't be able to use.
+- screen reader applications will sometimes cover missing functionality that the sighted keyboard user won't be able to use.

 ### Devices